microsoft/vscode-docs/docs/languages/java.md

 ---
 # Java in Visual Studio Code

 The Java support in Visual Studio Code is provided through a wide range of [extensions](/docs/editor/extension-gallery.md) which make it not only a lightweight and performant code editor, but also a productive IDE with lots of popular Java tools integrated.
-It provides essential language features such as code completion, refactoring, linting, formatting, snippets along with convenient debugging and unit testing, as well as tooling and framework integration including Maven, Tomcat and Spring Boot.
-Leveraging all of Visual Studio Code's power, it's an excellent tool from quick code editing to full debugging and testing cycle for Java developers, especially those working on microservices or multiple programming languages at the same time.
+It provides essential language features such as code completion, refactoring, linting, formatting, code snippets along with convenient debugging and unit testing, as well as tooling and framework integration including Maven, Tomcat and Spring Boot.
+Leveraging all power from Visual Studio Code, it's an excellent tool from quick code editing to full debugging and testing cycle for Java developers.
+It's a great choice for your Java work if you're looking for a tool which

+1. is fast and lightweight, free and open source
+2. supports multiple, or all the programming language you use
+3. helps start your Java journey without installing and learning a complex IDE
+4. provides great microservices support including popular framework, container tooling and cloud integration
+5. improves your productivity through smartness and collaboration features

 This article will give you an overview of different capabilities of Visual Studio Code for Java developers.
-For more detailed walkthrough of editing, running, and debugging, use the botton below.
+For a quick walkthrough of editing, running, and debugging Java program with Visual Studio Code, use the button below.

 <a class="tutorial-next-btn" href="/docs/java/java-tutorial">Java Tutorial</a>